Salmon-Computer-Vision/salmon-computer-vision/utils/README.md

 ***Only works after all devices are properly setup***

 The bash script `deploy-system.sh` can be used to automatically deploy the services to all of your remote devices.
-Simply create and fill in a `deploy-vars.sh` file in the `utils` directory with the following:
+Simply create and fill in a `deploy-vars.sh` file with the following:

 ```bash
 #!/usr/bin/env bash